 Tudor’s Biscuit World

-Normally we don’t mention chain restaurants with much enthusiasm, but, aside from serving as the landmark for entering Fayetteville, Tudor’s has its place if you need a quick and greasy breakfast.
+Normally we don’t mention chain restaurants with much enthusiasm, but, aside from serving as the landmark for entering Fayetteville, Tudor’s has its place if you need a quick and delicious breakfast.
 The Dottie is a Fayetteville tradition.
 574-3820

 Oak Hill, WV Dining Information